imperugo/imperugo.github.io/_posts/2014-06-23-advanced-logging-with-nodejs.markdown

 All my code is available on my Node Sample github repository available [here](https://github.com/imperugo/NodeJs-Sample)

->Express 4 moved some middleware outside of Express packages, so you have to install it manully (more ingo [here](https://github.com/senchalabs/connect#middleware)).
+>Express 4 moved some middleware outside of Express packages, so you have to install it manully (more info [here](https://github.com/senchalabs/connect#middleware)).
 If you are using an older version of Express my code needs some changes because of middleware.